prophesee-ai/prophesee-automotive-dataset-toolbox/README.md

 The dataset is split into 10 archive files that can be independently used (2 for testing and validation sets each and six for training set).
 Each archive contains up to 500 files and their annotations.

+Please notice that compared to the 1Mpx dataset, the Gen1 dataset contains only annotations for pedestrians, and cars.
+Moreover, in contrast with the 1Mpx dataset, these labels were manually annotated.
+For more details, please refer to [our article](https://arxiv.org/abs/2001.08499)

 ## Visualization

 To view a few files and their annotation just use
     `python3 dataset_visualization.py file_1_td.dat file_2_td.dat ... file_n_dat`
 And it will display those events video in a grid.
 You can use it with any number of files, but a large number of them will make the display slow!

 ## Reading files in python